dantedunn/Capstone2/documentation.md

 2. Frontend fetches games from the API
 3. Games are displayed in a grid format
 4. User can click on a game for detailed information
+5. User can search for games using the search bar in the navigation

+### Search Flow
+1. User enters a search query in the navigation bar
+2. On submission, user is redirected to the search results page
+3. Frontend fetches matching games from the search API endpoint
+4. Results are displayed with appropriate loading and error states
+5. If no results are found, a helpful message is displayed
+6. User can click on any game in the results to view details

 ### Game Detail Flow
 1. User clicks on a game in the list